This site presents a reference view of an IDDAS-compatible implementation.

 IDDAS Protocol - Canonical Commitment Event

 The Candle Seal is the irreversible commitment action that converts a candle-based opportunity into a secured, verifiable deal object within IDDAS.
+This sealing specification applies only to enterprise-enabled implementations, and IDDAS compatibility does not require exposing Candle Sealing.
 This spec defines:

 This spec is protocol law.
 UI, animation, and implementation must conform to it.